Carrie Anne

 "Carrie Anne" is a song written by Allan Clarke, Graham Nash, and Tony Hicks and released by British pop rock group the Hollies.
-The song was recorded on 1 May 1967 and was released as a single in the same month by Parlophone Records in the United Kingdom and Epic Records in the United States.
-It became a hit in 1967, reaching #3 on the UK Singles Chart.
-It was also a hit in the US and Canada, peaking at #9 on both pop charts.
-It also reached No. 4 in the Irish charts.
+It was recorded on 1 May 1967 and was released as a single in the same month by Parlophone Records in the United Kingdom and Epic Records in the United States.
+It became a hit in 1967, reaching No.3 on the UK Singles Chart.
+It was also a hit in the US and Canada, peaking at No.9 on both pop charts.
+It also reached No.4 in the Irish charts.

 Conception and recording

-According to Allan Clarke the song was written during a concert the group did with Tom Jones and the song was written mainly by Graham Nash and Tony Hicks with Allan Clarke supplying the lyrics for the middle eight.
+According to Allan Clarke the song was written during a concert the group did with Tom Jones; Graham Nash and Tony Hicks were the main composers, with Allan Clarke supplying the lyrics for the middle eight.
 The introduction features vocal harmonies strongly influenced by the Beach Boys.
-The song features a steelpan solo, likely the first use of the instrument on a pop record.
+A steelpan solo is featured, probably the first use of the instrument on a pop record.
 The solo (mostly a harmonized restatement of the vocal melody) was probably played by Trinidadian Ralph Richardson, though others argue it may have been Mario Gibbins.

-The song was recorded in only two takes on 1 May 1967 at EMI's Abbey Road Studios.
+The track was recorded in only two takes on 1 May 1967 at EMI's Abbey Road Studios.
 The first take was a false start and can be heard on the compilation The Hollies at Abbey Road: 1966 to 1970.

-Cash Box called it "a gently driving, pulsating, soft-rock venture that is likely to stir up a lot of activity with the teens."
+Cashbox called it "a gently driving, pulsating, soft-rock venture that is likely to stir up a lot of activity with the teens".

-The song is a shy tribute to Marianne Faithfull, as was Gene Clark's "My Marie".
+The song is a shy tribute to Marianne Faithfull.

-The song appeared on the soundtrack of Michael Apted's 1974 movie Stardust.
-It was also used in the HBO series The Sopranos, episode “Down Neck” (Season 1, Episode 7), during one of Tony’s flashbacks.
+"Carrie Anne" appeared on the soundtrack of Michael Apted's 1974 movie Stardust.
+It was also used in the HBO series The Sopranos, episode "Down Neck" (Season 1, Episode 7), during one of Tony's flashbacks.